-How to Get a Teaching License in Kentucky
+How to Earn Teacher Certification in Kentucky

 For initial certification in Kentucky, all candidates must meet a state-sanctioned set of guidelines.
 This includes completing an approved educator program, passing the appropriate Praxis exams, and completing the Kentucky Teacher Internship Program among other requirements.
 Each of these steps requires its own guidelines and procedures depending on your level of education and certification.
 Read on to get an in-depth and comprehensive breakdown of all the steps and pathways you can take on your way to becoming a certified teacher in Kentucky.